cloudoperators/greenhouse/docs/contribute/local-dev.md

 make setup-dashboard
 ```

-> [!NOTE]
+{{< hint info >}}
-> You will need to port-forward the cors-proxy service and the dashboard service to access the dashboard
+You will need to port-forward the cors-proxy service and the dashboard service to access the dashboard

->
+Information on how to access the dashboard is displayed after the command is executed
-> Information on how to access the dashboard is displayed after the command is executed
+{{< /hint >}}

 ### Run Greenhouse Core for UI development